- What are the benefits of the Honors Program at UNL?

 - Seminars on special topics offered only to Honors students

 - Research requirement: built into the Honors Program is the requirement to complete a senior thesis.
-As research is essential for admissionte and most professional schools, completing the research requirement puts Honors students in advantageous positions for beginning graduate studies.
+As research is essential for admission to most graduate and professional schools, completing the research requirement puts Honors students in advantageous positions for beginning graduate studies.

 - Interaction with faculty members who are top teachers and researchers, as early as your first semester in college

-- Interaction with other students who are highly motivated and enjoy intellectual challenge
+- Interaction with other students who are highly motivated and enjoy intellectual challenges

 - Special programming open only to Honors students